 At the beginning of each of these days we will ask you to fill in this form so you know what your plan is and eventually for me to measure how successful this program is.

-Room 3209 is available for bookings period three and four this semester.
+Room 3209 is available for bookings period two this semester.
 Please contact me via email to book.